nbyx/odata-builder/README.md

         operator: 'contains',
         value: 'test',
         lambdaOperator: 'any',
-        innerProperty: 'someInnerProperty' // <-- you will also get autocomplete for this property })
+        innerProperty: 'someInnerProperty', // <-- you will also get autocomplete for this property
+        ignoreCase: true,
+    })
     .toQuery();
 //  ^ ?$filter=someProperty/any(s: contains(tolower(s/someInnerProperty), 'test'));